 In this work we began with an analysis of the SSEE, using the two sets of modes in \mathcal{M} and $\mathcal{O} \subset \mathcal{M}$.
 We found that when the Bogoliubov transformations satisfy certain conditions in both the finite as well as the static, spatially finite cases, there are real solutions to the eigenvalue equations which come in pairs $(\mu, 1-\mu)$.
 We then calculated the SSEE for de Sitter horizons in d > 2 as well as Schwarzschild de Sitter horizons in d > 2.
-We found that in both cases, the eigenvalues also satisfy the condition $\mu \notin (0, 1)$, as expected from the arguments given in [7].
+We found that in both cases, the eigenvalues also satisfy the condition $\mu \notin (0, 1)$, as expected from the arguments given in [6].
 In both spacetimes, we used the cut-off in the angular modes to demonstrate that $S \propto A$ for d > 2.
 This is as expected, and is a further confirmation that the SSEE is a good measure of entanglement entropy.

 When we restrict to d = 2, however, we find that the SSEE is constant and thus not of the Calabrese-Cardy form.
-This differs from the results of earlier d = 2 calculations of the SSEE both in the continuum and using causal set discretisations [8, 9, 10, 11, 12], where the Calabrese-Cardy form was obtained.
-We note that this is not a feature only of the SSEE alone but also of the associated Von Neumann EE in d = 2, and follows from an extension of the results of [1] to d = 2.
+This differs from the results of earlier d = 2 calculations of the SSEE both in the continuum and using causal set discretisations [7, 8, 9, 10, 11], where the Calabrese-Cardy form was obtained.

-An obvious difference with earlier calculations is that \mathcal{O} in the de Sitter cases studied here are noncompact.
-For the nested causal diamonds in d = 2 Minkowski spacetime as well as the causal diamond on the finite cylinder spacetime, \mathcal{O} is chosen to be the domain of dependence of a finite interval, and is therefore compact [8, 9].
+An obvious difference stems from the non-compactness of \mathcal{O} in the de Sitter cases studied here.
+For the nested causal diamonds in d = 2 Minkowski spacetime as well as the causal diamond on the finite cylinder spacetime, \mathcal{O} is chosen to be the domain of dependence of a finite interval, and is therefore compact [7, 8].
 In de Sitter spacetime, the domain of dependence of the half circle is the static patch which is not compact.
 We have shown that despite the temporal non-compactness, the SSEE equation Eqn.
 (1.1) is well defined for the static patch.
-On the other hand, the numerical calculation for de Sitter causal sets [12] necessitated an IR cut-off, so that the regions (\mathcal{M}, g) as well as \mathcal{O} differ from those used in this work.
+On the other hand, the numerical calculation for de Sitter causal sets [11] necessitated an IR cut-off, so that the regions (\mathcal{M}, g) as well as \mathcal{O} differ from those used in this work.
 After a suitable truncation in the discrete spectrum, the Calabrese-Cardy form for the causal set SSEE was recovered.
 Technically, one of the features that simplified our calculations was the diagonal form Eqn.
 (2.25),(4.25), which, as we had noted in Sec.
-2, is not satisfied for the d = 2 cylinder calculation of [9].
+2, is not satisfied for the d = 2 cylinder calculation of [8].
 Re-examining our calculation we see that a temporal IR cut-off in \mathcal{O} would destroy this diagonal property.
 Whether this could restore the logarithmic behaviour or not would be difficult to establish analytically, but given the causal set example, it suggests that this may indeed be the case.
 This in turn suggests new subtleties in the nature of d = 2 entanglement in curved spacetime, which should be explored.

-We also note that in these calculations, the angular modes tranform trivially.
+We also note that in these calculations, the angular modes transform trivially.
 Thus, the generalised eigenvalues are dimension independent, which makes the d = 2 calculation a simple dimensional restriction.

 Hence the conclusions we draw in higher dimensions - namely that S has an area dependence - also implies that the SSEE is constant in d = 2.
 In higher dimensions the density of states comes from the degeneracy of the angular modes on \mathbb{S}^{d-2} which necessitates a cut-off, while that in d = 2 comes from the two "angular modes" on \mathbb{S}^{0} .